NoFussComputing/git_configuration/docs/projects/git_configuration/gitlab.md

     This documentation is still a work in progress

+Like the [Github Repository](github.md) featureof this ansible role, you can manage the full lifecycle of your Gitlab repository.
+Running this role from the CLI includes the gitlab management, however if you wish to manage your Gitlab repositories only, use the `--tags` arg with a value of `gitlab`

 ## Docs ToDo

 - notate name is for the human readable name for the repo